Existentialist-Robot/Smoking_Hot_Robot/README.md

 HackED_Beta_2019

-The MAgnumOpus File is the main code script for this project the physical hardware of the Bot.
+The MAgnumOpus File is the main code script for this project